General Obstetrics and Gynecology

 Opportunities are available during the reproductive endocrinology rotation for residents to attend thyroid and other medical endocrinology clinics and conferences, and to participate in the many research activities of the Division.

 Residents gain experience in gynecologic oncology by rotation through the Gynecologic Oncology service during two two-month blocks, once in their first year, and again in their third year.
 During these times the residents care for patients with gynecologic cancer, under the direct supervision of the gynecologic oncology fellows and attendings.
 In addition, the residents attend the gynecologic oncology clinic.
 This allows them experience in the areas of diagnosis and treatment as well as experience in managing pre and post operative patients and the specialized concerns that come with a cancer diagnosis.
-This is a multidisciplinary experience encompassing palliative care, chemo care, social concerns and med/surg management.
+This is a multidisciplinary experience encompassing palliative care, chemotherapy care, social concerns and medical/surgical management.

 Approximately two dozen inpatients are on the Gynecologic Oncology service at any one time.
 The third-year residents scrub on all surgical cases with the oncology fellows and attendings.
 Weekly multidisciplinary conferences are held in which the management of all patients currently under treatment for gynecologic cancer is coordinated with radiation oncologists, pathologists, social workers, nurses, and other specialists.